Make a handmade card that is perfect to give for any occasion. A complete step-by-step tutorial.

-My card bases are for 3 1/2 x 5 inch cards.
-That means that is the measurement for the front of the card once it is folded in half.
+My card bases are 3 ½ x 5-inch cards.
+That means that is the measurement of the front of the card once it is folded in half.

 The slit doesn't need to be too long, just wide enough for the ribbon.